Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 August 24, 2011

 Cody Seth Crawford, 24, is arrested on federal charges accusing him of the Nov.
 28, 2010, arson of the Salman Alfarisi Islamic Center in Corvallis, Ore.
 The firebombing occurred two days after a former Oregon State University student was arrested in a plot to detonate a car bomb during Portland's annual tree-lighting.
-Crawford had ranted about Muslims and described himself as a Christian warrior during previous run-ins with police.
+Crawford had ranted about Muslims and described himself as a Christian warrior after the arson.
+In 2013, Crawford was still awaiting trial.

 October 5, 2011

 White supremacist ex-convict David "Joey" Pedersen, 31, and his girlfriend, Holly Ann Grigsby, 24, are arrested in California after a murderous rampage in three states.
 Grigsby tells police that she and Pedersen "were on their way to Sacramento to kill more Jews."
 The first killed were Pedersen's father and stepmother in Everett, Wash.
 Another man was killed in Lafayette, Ore., because the pair thought he was Jewish.
 An African-American man was found shot to death in Eureka, Calif.
 Pederson earlier served time for threatening to kill the federal judge who handled the Ruby Ridge case of white separatist Randy Weaver.
-Pederson pleads guilty in March 2012.
-He will receive a mandatory life sentence without possibility of parole.
+Pederson pleads guilty in March 2012 to killing his father and stepmother, and receives two life sentences.
+He still faces federal charges in all four murders.
 Grigsby pleads not guilty and awaits trial.

 November 1, 2011

-Four members of an unnamed North Georgia militia are arrested in an alleged plot to bomb federal buildings, attack cities including Atlanta with deadly ricin, and murder law enforcement officials.
-The men – Frederick Thomas, 73, Samuel J. Crump, 68, Dan Roberts, 67, and Ray H. Adams, 65 – allegedly discussed dispersing ricin powder in a series of cities, "taking out" a list of officials to "make the country right again," and scouting buildings in Atlanta to bomb.
+Four members of an unnamed North Georgia militia are arrested in an alleged plot to bomb federal buildings, attack Atlanta and other cities with deadly ricin, and murder law enforcement officials.
+The men – Frederick Thomas, 73, Samuel J. Crump, 68, Dan Roberts, 67, and Ray H. Adams, 65 – allegedly discussed "taking out" a list of officials to "make the country right again" and scouted buildings in Atlanta to bomb.
 Authorities say the plot was inspired by an online novel, Absolved, written by longtime Alabama militiaman Mike Vanderboegh.
 Thomas, the accused ringleader, and Roberts plead guilty in April 2012 to charges of conspiring to possess explosives and firearms.
-Thomas and Roberts are each sentenced in August 2012 to five years in federal prison for conspiring to obtain an unregistered explosive device.
-Crump and Adams are awaiting trial.
+Each is sentenced in August 2012 to five years in federal prison for conspiring to obtain an unregistered explosive device.
+Crump and Adams are convicted in January 2014 of conspiring to produce a toxic agent to poison government officials.

 December 10, 2011

-Four soldiers, later identified as members of a militia-type group called Forever Enduring, Always Ready (FEAR), are arrested for murdering 19-year-old former soldier and group member Michael Roark and his 17-year-old girlfriend, Tiffany York, because they feared the pair would talk about the group’s plans.
-Officials say the group, based at Fort Stewart, Ga., planned, among other things, to take over the Army base, overthrow the government and assassinate a future president, and had spent $87,000 on guns and bomb parts.
-Group leader Pvt.
-Isaac Aguigui, 22, Sgt.
-Anthony Peden, 26, Pvt.
-Christopher Salmon, 25, and Pfc.
-Michael Burnett, 26, also allegedly discussed blowing up a dam and poisoning fruit crops in Washington state.
-Officials say Aguigui funded the group with a $500,000 insurance payment for the death of his pregnant wife.
-In 2012, seven more people are arrested in connection with the group’s activities; several accept plea bargains and agree to testify against their comrades.
-In April 2013, the Army charges Aguigui with killing his wife.
-In July 2013, Aguigui pleads guilty to the murders of York and Roark, and is sentenced to life in prison without the possibility of parole.
+Four Army soldiers at Fort Stewart, Ga., later identified as members of the terror group Forever Enduring, Always Ready (FEAR), are arrested in the murder of 19-year-old former soldier and FEAR member Michael Roark and his 17-year-old girlfriend, Tiffany York.
+The two were apparently killed because FEAR leader Isaac Aguigui, 22, feared Roark would talk about the group’s plans to take over the Army base, overthrow the government, assassinate a future president, and blow up a dam and poison the apple crop in the state of Washington.
+Pfc.
+Aguigui funded the group, buying $87,000 in weapons and a large amount of drugs with a $500,000 insurance payment he received after the death of his pregnant wife.
+Pfc.
+Michael Burnett pleads guilty and agrees to testify against his FEAR comrades.
+In 2012, seven more people are arrested in connection with FEAR’s activities.
+In April 2013, the Army charges Aguigui with killing his wife, whose death was initially ruled accidental, and their unborn child.
+In July 2013, Aguigui pleads guilty in the murders of York and Roark, and is sentenced to life in prison.
+Two other soldiers, Pvt.
+Christopher Salmon and Sgt.
+Anthony Peden, are expected to be tried in the double murder in 2014.
+A court martial for Aguigui in his family’s death was also expected.

 April 17, 2012

-Joseph Benjamin Thomas and Samuel James Johnson of Mendota Heights, Minn., are indicted on federal weapons and drug charges following an investigation into their alleged plans to form a white supremacist group called the "Aryan Liberation Movement" and commit violence against minorities, leftists and government officials.
-Prosecutors allege that Thomas planned to attack the Mexican consulate in St. Paul on May 1 with a truck loaded with barrels of oil and gasoline that he would set on fire, believing that the attack would stir debate on immigration amnesty prior to the 2012 elections.
-An affidavit unsealed in federal court reveals that Johnson, a former leader of the neo-Nazi National Socialist Movement in Minnesota with past convictions for armed crimes, was trying to recruit others to his cause and scouted for a training compound in Illinois and Minnesota.
-Johnson pleads guilty in June 2012 and is sentenced in September to 15 years in prison on one count of being a felon in possession of an assault weapon.
-Thomas pleads guilty in July to possession with intent to distribute 50 grams of methamphetamine in a case related to a federal investigation of white supremacist activity.
-He faces the possibility of life in prison.
+Joseph Benjamin Thomas and Samuel James Johnson of Mendota Heights, Minn., are indicted on federal weapons and drug charges after a probe of their alleged plans to create an “Aryan Liberation Movement” and attack minorities, leftists and government officials.
+Prosecutors say Thomas planned to attack the Mexican consulate in St. Paul with a truck loaded with flaming barrels of oil and gasoline.
+Johnson, a former leader of the neo-Nazi National Socialist Movement with prior convictions for armed crimes, was scouting for a training compound in Illinois or Minnesota and seeking to recruit others into his group, court papers say.
+In the end, Johnson pleads guilty in 2012 to being a felon in possession of weapons and is sentenced to 15 years in prison.
+Thomas pleads to intent to distribute 50 grams of methamphetamine.
+In April 2013, he is sentenced to 10 years in prison.

 August 5, 2012

-Neo-Nazi skinhead Wade Michael Page, 40, opens fire with a 9 mm handgun at a Sikh temple in Oak Creek, Wis., near Milwaukee, killing six and critically wounding three, including a police officer who responded.
-Page shoots and kills himself at the scene.
+Neo-Nazi skinhead Wade Michael Page, 40, opens fire with a 9 mm handgun at a Sikh temple in Oak Creek, Wis., killing six and critically wounding three, including a police officer.
+Wounded by police, Page then shoots and kills himself at the scene.
 A U.S. Army veteran who was discharged in 1998 for “patterns of misconduct,” Page was a “patched” member of the Northern Hammerskins, a chapter of the Hammerskin Nation, a violent, racist skinhead group.
-He was also a fixture on the white power music scene who played in the band End Apathy and others.
+He was also a fixture on the white power music scene who played in the band End Apathy and several others.

 August 16, 2012